josev2046/Save-Your-Archive-BlackLives---Art-Installation-Series/README.md

 ![image](https://github.com/user-attachments/assets/6a2bfcc5-5d58-42b7-908e-66cd09c246aa)

-* **Dummy Reel**: The open-reel tape itself is purely a visual element; it is a dummy reel, not connected to any playback mechanism within the frame.
+* **In-frame Element**: The open-reel tape itself is purely a visual element; it is a dummy reel, not connected to any playback mechanism within the frame.
 * **Digital Playback**: All audio playback is managed independently by the hidden digital media player, ensuring reliability and consistent sound quality.
 * **Direct Connection**: The headphones are cabled directly to the hidden media player, offering a dedicated and personal listening experience.